 •Clean your hands completely with handwash and water or alcohol-based hand rub before making and wearing face mask;

-•When going out of home, put a few face masks in a re-sealable zipper storage bag for temporary storage and replacement;
+•When going out, put a few face masks in a re-sealable zipper storage bag for replacement;

 •When wearing a DIY face mask, the inner layer with facial tissue should cover the nose and mouth with kitchen paper towel facing outward.
 Replace a new DIY face mask timely, say one hour or two, or whenever the facial tissue is wet;